Skip to main content

 Partial IDs

-All commands that accept an agent ID or group ID support partial matching.
+All commands that accept an agent ID, group ID, or SSH remote ID support partial matching.
 You only need to type enough characters to uniquely identify the resource:

 # These are equivalent if "a1b2" uniquely matches one agent